Your frequently asked questions about naturopaths answered by Simone Jeffries Manly, Sydney

 Have you been told that your period pain is normal?
 Period pain always has an underlying cause.

 "If period pain is disrupting your life, something needs investigating.
-Period pain can be driven by inflammation from food intolerances, hormonal imbalances, endometriosis, or gut and vaginal microbiome issues." - Simone Jeffries, Naturopath (BHSc), Sydney Northern Beaches
+Period pain can be driven by inflammation from food intolerances, hormonal imbalances, endometriosis, or gut and vaginal microbiome issues." - Simone Jeffries, Naturopath (BHSc), Sydney Northern Beaches, Manly

 Jean Hailes for Women's Health recognises that period pain can significantly impact quality of life and recommends investigating underlying causes, particularly when pain is severe or worsening.